AbigiyaTY/AbigiyaTY/README.md

 ### Hi, I'm Abigiya 👋

-I am a 👨‍💻 frontend developer, an avid learner who is passionate about web technologies and building cool projects.
+I am a 👨‍💻 frontend developer,who is passionate about web technologies and building cool projects.
 I love creating open-source projects and contributing to the community.

 <h3> 🛠 &nbsp;Tech Stack</h3>